bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/5 Material fatigue/material fatigue.md

 There are some important values that can be extracted from these graphs that we will use in maths later:
 - [[stress range]]
 - [[stress amplitude]]

+The fluctuating stresses cause defects to initiate and grow until the defect reaches [[critical stress intensity factor]]